Decentralization: A Qualitative Survey of Node Operators: Analysis

-Finally, as is the case with actors in other real world political and socio-economic systems, stakers do not reliably act in their own economic interest.
+All of the actors listed in Table \ref{table:agents} might be assumed to have similar goals, but in practice, they are fluid.
+The most common assumption is likely to be that all will seek to maintain the economic integrity of a given blockchain.
+However, stakers do not reliably act in their own economic interest.
 Economic finality in the case of Proof-of-Stake assigns an economic cost to equivocation.
-In the case of adversarial ledger rewrites driven by stakers, such as that seen on the Juno network with its Proposal 16\citep{mintscanjunoprop16}, a cost can be seen.
-However, with wider price drawdowns caused by macro factors, these price shocks are hard to disambiguate from background noise, and cannot be relied upon as a means to guarantee that misbehaviour will not occur.
-Moreover, taking the `expensive due to collapse' (EDTC)\citep{budish2024economiclimitspermissionlessconsensus} argument to its conclusion, stakers might simply decide that the cost of rewrite, however expensive, is worth it.
+In the case of adversarial ledger rewrites driven by stakers, such as that seen on the Juno network with its Proposal 16,~\cite{mintscanjunoprop16} a cost can be seen.
+However, these price shocks are hard to disambiguate from background noise, and cannot be relied upon as a means to guarantee that misbehaviour will not occur.
+Moreover, taking the `expensive due to collapse' (EDTC)~\cite{budish2024economiclimitspermissionlessconsensus} argument to its conclusion, stakers might simply decide that the cost of rewrite, however expensive, is worth it.

-\subsubsection{Consortium vs Permissionless Ledgers}
+\subsection{Consortium vs Permissionless Ledgers}

-Across all networks, whether Proof-of-Stake, Proof-of-Work, or another security mechanism, the need to take profit creates a real-world constraint on the limits of `permissionless'.
-It introduces incentives to collusion and the creation of barriers to arbitrary participation, which are realised via coordination between agents, principally validators and other validators, but also developers releasing new software, and foundations that incentivise node operators and co-ordinate roadmaps and strategic direction.
-In our fieldwork, all but one interviewee highlighted the importance of foundation delegations to their business.
+Across all networks, the need for validators and node operators to take profit creates a real-world constraint on what it means to be `permissionless.'
+It introduces incentives to collusion and creation of barriers to participation, such as Foundations incentivising node operators, threatening agent independence (see Appendix E, `Decentralization Theatre', Response 5).
+Actor independence is key to the effectiveness of DLT systems, especially applied to validators, ``[t]he more decentralized the participants in the network---in the sense of being free from the power and control of one another---the more censorship resistant is the ledger.''~\cite{Lemieux_2022} All but one interviewee highlighted the importance of Foundation delegations to their business, with one observing, ``[t]hat's one of the challenges you have with these Foundation delegations.
+Can you be independent?''
 In answer to the question, “How often do foundation grants, delegations, or other direct incentives from a blockchain team determine whether it is profitable or not for your business to operate a validator on that blockchain?”
 38\% responded ‘always’.
 If we include ‘usually’, this rises to 76\% (Figure \ref{fig:q17}).